Sestiere San Marco

 Several statues were removed in the 19th century to prevent the facade from collapsing under their collective weight.

-These top places are steps away from San Moise:
+These top spots are just a short walk from San Moise:

 tops 5 mins